****** Skara Brae and Neolithic Science

 Hag’s Chair, Cairn T, Loughcrew, seat 1.10m high

 We can imagine the cosmologists being the Time-keepers for the whole agrarian community in their neighbourhood.
-Predicting the proper time when to sow, so as not to be misled by a false spring, or when to begin the harvest was vital, they no doubt were also excellent weather forecasters, knowing subtleties in sky and nature foreboding weeks ahead, knowledge that present-day meteorologists have no idea of.
-The calendar was of great importance for a good yield, but then some people had to keep the count, the record and do the forecast.
+Predicting the proper time when to sow, so as not to be misled by a false spring, or when to begin the harvest was vital, they no doubt were also excellent weather forecasters, knowing subtleties in sky and nature foreboding maybe weeks ahead, knowledge that present-day meteorologists have no idea of.
+The calendar was of great importance for a good yield, but anyway some people had to keep the count, the record, and do the forecast.
 Time-keepers you find in many ancient agricultural societies.

 The idea is that the watch-chamber was the place of the keeper(s) of Time but it is in this case definitely linked to House 1, although only because of the drain.

 See the drain starting in the corner-cell and going exactly underneath the central feature in the Watch-chamber which is called ‘anvil’, so must have been a flat stone of about 25cm squared and some height, but it is for an anvil strangely placed over a vulnerable drain.
-It could have been a stool for the actual observation, because the pole star is high in the sky in Orkney, the back seat a ‘warm’ place to wait for the right moment to observe, but it could have been just a small rectangular table, to put up an instrument or arranging and counting pebbles; it would, when removed, open the drain.
+It could have been a stool for the actual observation, because the pole star is high in the sky in Orkney, the back seat a ‘warm’ place to wait for the right moment to observe, but it could have been just a small rectangular table, to put up a tool or arranging and counting pebbles; it would, when removed, open the drain.
 It even seems the drain is bent towards the ‘anvil’ so as to go straight underneath it, which means that the orientation of the chamber was planned and the drain had to pass under the anvil, whatever its use .
 This is the most detailed plan of the Watch-chamber.
 (On the pink plan the drain is straight lined and slightly differently positioned, not in line with the chamber and the rather square stone, as on the detailed sketch below (same author)).

 H.Dryden, 1879, detailed drawing of side cells House1 in relation to the ’Watch chamber’.